National Treasure (film): Soundtrack

-Portrayal of Declaration of Independence
+Portrayal of the Declaration of Independence

 The film's suggestion that the original Declaration of Independence still has clearly visible ink is inaccurate.
-The document's ink dried over time due to exposure to damaging lighting, with little ink still existing by 1876.
-But viewers are often surprised to learn that many plot points in National Treasure and its sequel are inspired by true, often little-known, events in history.
-Since 2020, an independent podcast, the National Treasure Hunt, has conducted deep dives into many of these historical events.
+The document's ink faded over time due to exposure to damaging lighting, with little ink still existing by 1876.
+Also, the U.S. National Archives confirmed that the Declaration of Independence does not actually contain a hidden treasure map.

 Reception

 Box office

-National Treasure earned $11 million on its opening day in the United States, ahead of Paramount & Nickelodeon's The SpongeBob SquarePants Movie (which earned $9,559,752).
-It grossed $35,142,554 during its opening weekend, on 4,300 screens at 3,243 theaters, averaging $11,648 per venue, again ahead of The SpongeBob SquarePants Movie.
+National Treasure earned $11,119,073 on its opening day in the United States, ranking first ahead of The SpongeBob SquarePants Movie (which earned $9,559,752).
+It grossed $35,142,554 during its opening weekend, on 4,300 screens at 3,243 theaters, averaging $11,648 per venue.
 The film had the best opening weekend for a Disney film released in November until it was surpassed by Chicken Little in 2005.
 It held on to the No. 1 spot for three weekends.
 In Japan, National Treasure bested the double-billing MegaMan NT Warrior: Program of Light and Dark and Duel Masters: Curse of the Deathphoenix, grossing $11,666,763 in its first week.
 The film closed on June 2, 2005, with a domestic gross of $173,008,894 and earning $174,503,424 internationally.
 Worldwide, National Treasure grossed over $347,512,318, against a budget of $100 million.

 Critical reception

 On Rotten Tomatoes, the film has an approval rating of 46% based on 179 reviews, and an average rating of 5.30/10.
 The site's consensus reads, "National Treasure is no treasure, but it's a fun ride for those who can forgive its highly improbable plot."
-On Metacritic, the film has a score of 39 out of 100, based on 35 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 40 out of 100, based on 35 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film 2/4 stars, calling it "so silly that the Monty Python version could use the same screenplay, line for line."
 Academic David Bordwell has expressed a liking for the film, placing it in the tradition of 1950s Disney children's adventure movies, and using it as the basis for an essay on scene transitions in classical Hollywood cinema.

-Awards
+Accolades

 Home media

 National Treasure was released on Disney DVD in May 2005.
 In keeping with the movie's theme, the DVD contains a "Bonus Treasure Hunt": viewers who watch the Special Features on the disc are rewarded with puzzles and codes that unlock more features.